Kawartha Land Trust Trails Update: July 8, 2022

 - Stony Lake Trails (Ingleton-Wells’ main section is open, with the exception of the connection to Jeffrey-Cowan Forest Preserve, and Viamede Resort’s section of SLT is open)

-- Jeffrey-Cowan Forest Preserve (badly damaged forest, will be closed for several months)
+- Jeffrey-Cowan Forest Preserve (badly damaged forest, work continues)

 Special thanks to the volunteers who assisted us in clearing the trails for use by all.
 And our gratitude to the generous donors who assisted with our current and future efforts to both clear the trails and re-grow affected forest stands.

-We will provide additional updates on the remaining closed trails as we have them.
+We will provide additional updates on the remaining closed trail as we have them.

 Photo: KLT staff member and volunteer working to clear trails at Christie Bentham Wetland on June 11, 2022.
 (Tina Warren)